How to Clean White Marble in your Bathroom

 What if the Damage is Too Much?

 Perhaps you’re dealing with a counter that just can’t be cleaned.
-If it’s been more than a few years and you are struggling to get rid of pesky stains or damage, it might be time to think about a new vanity counter.
+If it’s been over a few years and you are struggling to get rid of pesky stains or damage, it might be time to consider a new vanity counter.
 They are more affordable than you might think, and it could save you a lot of stress to just replace the counter when it’s seen better days.

-If your bathroom vanity has seen its better days and you’re thinking of an upgrade, whether that’s marble or any other material, we have the selection you need.
-At UniqueVanities.com, you’ll find all of the latest styles and best looks for bathroom vanities of all sizes.
+If your bathroom vanity has seen its better days and you’re considering an upgrade, whether marble or any other material, we have the needed selection.
+At UniqueVanities.com, you’ll find all the latest styles and best looks for bathroom vanities of all sizes.
 Check them out here and treat yourself to a new vanity today!

 Related: Bathroom Vanity and Sink Buying Guide